UK To Focus On Age, Not Occupation For Next Vaccines - UrduPoint

 Teachers were similarly upset.

-The general secretary of the Association of school and College Leaders, Geoff Barton, said he was "disappointed that the JCVI has not advised the prioritisation of education staff".
+The general secretary of the Association of school and College Leaders, Geoff Barton, said he was "disappointed that the JCVI had not advised the prioritisation of education staff".

 Schools are set to reopen in England on March 8, prompting fears of increased transmission risks.